pedro123456789-wq/template-app/README.md

 ### Handing In + Deployment
 In most cases, you will not be required to deploy the project.
 To hand over the project to me just send me a zip file of the entire code directory.
 <br>It is important that you send a video explaining your designs and how the program works, as well as any important details.
+In some cases you will be provided with a vercel account to deploy the project.
+In these cases it is important you forget to set up the environment variables in the vercel deployment.

 ### Good Luck
 Now it's time for you to do your magic.
 Please pay attention to the project requirements, and I look forward to see the finished product.